 View the most popular items in our shop

-We have selected 7 diseases that are often associated with industrialisation, urbanisation, enriched lifestyles and old age to assess their prevalence over time:
+Seven diseases were selected that are often associated with industrialisation, urbanisation, enriched lifestyles and old age to assess their prevalence over time: